oomph-lib/oomph-lib/README.md

 # Edit the relevant file
 emacs poisson_elements.h <br>
 # Go back to the home directory and
-# rebuild (Cmake knows what needs to be
+# rebuild (CMake knows what needs to be
 # recompiled)
 cd $oomph_home_dir
 cmake --build build <br><br>